-Potential Payments Upon Termination or Change-in-Control
+Potential Payments Upon Termination

-The following table sets forth the amounts that would have been payable to certain of our Named Executive Officers under the scenarios for death, disability, retirement, termination without cause or good reason or a corporate change had such scenarios occurred on December 31, 2018.
-This table does not include accrued vacation.
-Amounts reported with respect to equity-based awards are reported assuming the closing price of our Common Stock on December 31, 2018 of \$15.50 per share.
+The following table sets forth the amounts that would have been payable to certain of our NEOs under the scenarios for death, disability, involuntary termination without cause not within a corporate change period, or involuntary termination without cause within a corporate change period or termination by executive for good reason within a corporate change period, had such scenarios occurred on December 31, 2019.
+Amounts reported with respect to equity-based awards are reported assuming the closing price of our Common Stock on December 31, 2019 of \$25.60 per share.